Diglettss/Flashcards/planning/user_stories.md

    6. As an student, I want to custimize the color and font of my flash cards, so that I can
    7. As an student, I want to search for flashcards, so that I won't have to create my own if one already exist.
    8. As an student, I want to highlight specific cards, so that they can be distinct when studying.

-**5 Instructor Stories:**
-   1. As an instructor, I want to group my flashcards, so that my cards are organized.
+   9. As an instructor, I want to group my flashcards, so that my cards are organized.
-   2. As an instructor, I want to be able to private my flashcard sets, so that my students still have to take notes and only those who need them have access.
+   10. As an instructor, I want to be able to private my flashcard sets, so that my students still have to take notes and only those who need them have access.